Creating a Test Active Directory Domain Controller

-To easily test that everything is working using your Auth0 account, we're going to configure your Default App in Auth0 to use your new Active Directory / LDAP connection and then use the
+To ensure that everything is working using your Auth0 account, we're going to configure your Default App in Auth0 to use your new Active Directory / LDAP Connection, and use the

 /authorize endpoint to initiate an authentication flow.

 http://jwt.ioto the list of the Client's Allowed Callback URLs.